nichmol11/Earth-Engine-Guide/documentation.md

 label.setValue("Updated Label");
 ```

 By implementing this functionality in the updateMapLayers() function we can change the text when the current view changes.
+We can easily add this functionality to our app by calling the label.setValue() function within the updateMapLayers() function.

 ### More widgets
 There are several more UI widgets avaialble such as date sliders, check boxes and text inputs.
 [Read about them in the official documentation](https://developers.google.com/earth-engine/guides/ui_widgets).